 Cyclists use hand signals to indicate directions and point out obstacles such as parked cars, road debris, broken glass, speed bumps, and potholes.
 It’s the responsibility of the person riding in front of you to help you avoid accidents and prevent flats.

 During the pre-ride briefing, take a moment to demonstrate and explain the basic hand signals and best riding practices.
 If hands aren’t free, call it out for the safety and well-being of others.

 The group will break up despite efforts to ride at one pace and stay together.
 Schedule a series of rest and water stops along the route.
 Wait for the last rider at confusing intersections.

 Summits make perfect for regrouping.
 Waiting for others will build a sense of teamwork and help everyone finish as a group.

 Call out aggressive or abusive riding behaviors

-Riders not following good bunch etiquette, respecting the ride guidelines, traffic signals, or riding aggressively, constantly half-wheeling others, pushing the pace, or exhibiting abusive behavior have no place in a group ride.
+Riders not following good bunch etiquette, respecting the ride guidelines and traffic signals, riding aggressively, constantly half-wheeling others, pushing the pace, or exhibiting abusive behavior have no place in a group ride.
 Their conduct puts everyone at risk and does little to improve the image of cyclists.

-When safe to do so, take the rider aside or to the back of the bunch and speak to them.
+When safe, take the rider aside or to the back of the bunch and speak to them.
 A warning or two should suffice.
 If the behavior continues, politely invite them to leave the group.

 Have a great time!